dtadych/Drought_Southwest/Code/FigureCreation/README.md

 4. Case Studies
     - This is a series of notebooks used in our case study analysis. <br>
         - a.
 Casestudy_analysis_AllShapes.ipynb
             - this notebook creates graphs based on a shapefile with multiple polygons.
 It was created so we could have more versatility with creating graphs of our case studies.
-It is basically a combination of the Regional Analysis workflow and Casestudy workflow. <br>
+It is basically a combination of the Regional Analysis workflow and Casestudy workflow (see b). <br>
         - b.
 Casestudy_Analysis.ipynb
             - this notebook creates graphs based on a shapefile of a single polygon <br>
         - c.
 CasestudyAnalysis_FlagstaffSpecial.ipynb